Rufus King: Education and early career

-King attended Dummer Academy (now The Governor's Academy) at the age of twelve in South Byfield, Massachusetts.
+King attended Dummer Academy (now The Governor's Academy) from the age of twelve in South Byfield, Massachusetts.
 Later, he attended Harvard College, where he graduated in 1777.
 He began to read law under Theophilus Parsons, but his studies were interrupted in 1778, when King volunteered for militia duty during the American Revolutionary War.
 Appointed a major, he served as an aide to General John Sullivan during the Battle of Rhode Island.
 After the campaign, King returned to his apprenticeship under Parsons.
 He was admitted to the bar in 1780 and began a legal practice in Newburyport, Massachusetts.

 Political career

 Constitutional Convention

-King was first elected to the Massachusetts General Court in 1783 and returned there each year until 1785.
+King was first elected to the Massachusetts General Court in 1783 and returned there yearly until 1785.
 Massachusetts sent him to the Confederation Congress from 1784 to 1787.
 He was one of the youngest men at the conference.

-In 1787, King was sent to the Constitutional Convention, which was held at Philadelphia.
-King held a significant position at the convention despite his youthful stature since "he numbered among the most capable orators."
-Along with James Madison, "he became a leading figure in the nationalist causus."
+In 1787, King was sent to the Constitutional Convention, which was held in Philadelphia.
+Despite his youthful stature, King held a significant position at the convention since "he numbered among the most capable orators."
+Along with James Madison, "he became a leading figure in the nationalist causes."
 Furthermore, he attended every session.
 King's major involvements included serving on the Committee on Postponed Matters and the Committee of Style and Arrangement.

 Although when he came to the convention, he was still unconvinced that major changes should be made in the Articles of Confederation, his views underwent a startling transformation over the debates.
 He worked with Chairman William Samuel Johnson, James Madison, Gouverneur Morris, and Alexander Hamilton on the Committee of Style and Arrangement to prepare a final draft of the U.S. Constitution.
 King was one of the most prominent delegates namely because of playing "a major role in the laborious crafting of the fundamental governing character."
 The Constitution was signed on September 17 but needed to be ratified by the states.
-After signing the Constitution, he returned home and went to work to get the Constitution ratified and unsuccessfully positioned himself to be named to the U.S. Senate.
+After signing the Constitution, he returned home.
+He went to work to get the Constitution ratified and unsuccessfully positioned himself to be named to the U.S. Senate.
 The ratification passed by the narrow margin of 187–168.
 With the ratification passed, Massachusetts became the sixth state to ratify the constitution in early February 1788.

 King was indirectly responsible for the passing of this ratification because his "learned, informative, and persuasive speeches" convinced a "popular, vain merchant and prince-turned-politicians to abandon his anti-federalism and approve the new organic law."